Wednesday, January 20, 2010

 1) Put the camera on the head and lock the tilt axis.

-2) Set the fluid drag setting to zero, so you only have the spring affecting the tilt.
+2) Set the fluid drag setting to zero, so that when you unlock it, you will only have the spring affecting the tilt.

-3) Unlock the tilt axis and balance the camera for and aft on its sliding balance plate.
-You haven't adjusted the spring yet, so it will probabaly want to fall either backward or forward, but it should have the same response in either direction. in other words it should be centered so that it is equally front and back heavy.
+3) Unlock the tilt axis and balance the camera fore and aft on its sliding balance plate.
+We haven't adjusted the spring yet, so it will probably want to fall either backward or forward, but it should have the same response in either direction.
+In other words it should be centered so that it is neither front nor back heavy.
+You can fine tune the fore/aft position once the spring is set properly.

 6) Now dial in the desired amount of fluid resistance for the tilt and the pan.

 7) And this brings me back to my original point--that is, for a jib arm, this will be using very minimal fluid drag.
 You want a floating feel to the movement of the head just like the floating feel of the jib arm itself.
-On a tripod, you will no doubt want a lot more resistance because it helps you feather into and out of stops.
-But if the fluid drag is set like this on a jib, as you try to tilt the camera up, you will cause the jib to boom downward, and vice versa.
+As I said above, you do not want the jib to boom when all you want to do is tilt the camera, which is what will happen if the drag is too strong.
+On a tripod, you may prefer more resistance, but on a jib you want a light, floating feel.

 Thursday, December 10, 2009